jesusepfvazquez/jesusepfvazquez/content/authors/admin/_index.md

 The first paper of my disseration is called "**[Establishing the Parallels and Differences Between Right-Censored and Missing Covariates](https://arxiv.org/abs/2409.04684)**".
 In this paper we adapt various missing covariate estimators for the right-censored covariate problem in the unexplored area of informative covariate right-censoring.
 For an R-code tutorial, please visit **[link](https://jesusepfvazquez.github.io/right-censored-covariates/#1_Introduction)**.
 I will be submitting my dissertation chapters for publication over the next few months, so I encourage you to stay tuned for updates!

-## Stay in touch

-I’m always eager to connect --- especially with students!
-Below are fields related to my dissertation, but I'm generally a curious person.
-I would love to learn more about what you do.
-As a first-generation student, I understand the challenges of navigating undergraduate and graduate school.
-I’m happy to share my experience and advice for making the most of your academic journey while building a career in biostatistics.